 Q: What are the procedures to claim for maintenance and protection order?

 You may apply for maintenance against your spouse during the marriage.
 You need not file a divorce before making an application for maintenance.
 You may do so if your spouse neglects to provide reasonable maintenance during the marriage.
-Please visit the Subordinate Courts' website here to apply: http://app.subcourts.gov.sg/family/page.aspx?pageid=3771 You may apply for a personal protection order if your spouse or a family member commits family violence against you.
+Please visit the Family Justice Courts' website here to apply: https://www.familyjusticecourts.gov.sg/Common/Pages/Maintenance.aspx You may apply for a personal protection order if your spouse or a family member commits family violence against you.
 Family violence includes verbal threats to cause harm.
 It need not be physical violence.
-Once you make an application, the Family Court will grant you an expedited order (temporary) for your protection until the case is concluded.
-Please visit the Subordinate Court's website http://app.subcourts.gov.sg/family/page.aspx? pageid=3768
+Once you make an application, the Family Justice Court will grant you an expedited order (temporary) for your protection until the case is concluded.
+Please visit the Family Justice Court's website https://www.familyjusticecourts.gov.sg/Common/Pages/FamilyViolence.aspx

 Q: When can one fight for child custody?